-3. Facilities with duplicate references to previous reported facilities
+3. Identification of facilities with duplicate references to previous reported facilities

 Facilities which have duplicate references to a previously reported facility (only one to one links are allowed).
 All affected facilities will be imported as 'new' onto the E-PRTR website to allow time series to work.
 The following warning is shown "This facility is referencing to a previous reported facility also referenced by other facilities in this reporting.
-The E-PRTR facility ID is:
+The E-PRTR facility ID is: <FacilityID>".

-4. Facilities referring to more than one facility
+4. Identification of facilities referring to more than one facility